2027 Special Olympics World Summer Games: Non-selected bids

 Youth and Sports Minister Dito Ariotedjo gladly welcomed the offer from Special Olympics International (SOI) for Indonesia to take the opportunity to host the 2027 Special Olympics World Games.
-This would've been the first time the Special Olympics World Games (summer or winter) would be held in the Southern Hemisphere, and only the sixth Special Olympics World Summer Games outside the United States.
+Like Santiago, Jakarta would've been the first city in the Southern Hemisphere to host Special Olympics World Games, and only the sixth Special Olympics World Summer Games outside the United States.